randyqx/rpki/xenial-ca.md

 ### Relying Party - rcynic

 The RP (Relying Party) software should have installed and should be running.
-You can test it by browsing to <https://ca.rg.net/rcynic/>.
-It uses a self- signed TLS certificate; you can be lazy and decided to accept it as opposed to installing a real one.
-If you want to use a Lets Encrypt certificate, you might try [this homegrown recipe using acme_tiny.py][2], which will require a bit of hacking as the rpki package puts apache credentials in an odd place.
+You can test it by browsing to <https://ca.rg.net/rcynic/>, but it may not be populated yet, see below.
+It uses a self-signed TLS certificate; you can be lazy and decided to accept it as opposed to installing a real one.
+If you want to use a Let's Encrypt certificate, you might try [this homegrown recipe using acme_tiny.py][2], which will require a bit of hacking as the rpki package puts apache credentials in an odd place.

-!!!!!!!!!
-THE RCYNIC PAGE IS EMPTY !!!!!!

-The rcynic web page has not populated yet because the cron job to populate is generated for a socially polite cache which fetches once an hour.
+The rcynic web page may not populated yet because the cron job to populate is generated for a socially polite cache which fetches once an hour.

     # crontab -l -u rpki
     MAILTO=root
     41 * * * *      exec /usr/bin/rcynic-cron

 Do not change this now as it would place an asocial load on the global RPKI.